tendomart/arrayManipulator/README.md

 #To Build and Run the project

-    Buiild with mvn clean install or mvn clean package Run the project with mvn spring-boot:run
+    Build with mvn clean install or mvn clean package Run the project with mvn spring-boot:run
 Running mvn spring-boot:run will build and create a prompt for the user.
 Please follow the instructions from the prompt to test out the program